Teen sought in broad daylight sex assault of 13-year-old girl

 The suspect is described as a black male, 17 years old, 6'0", 155-165 lbs., slim build, crooked nose, short black hair.
 He was wearing a black T-shirt w/orange writing on the front, and grey sweatpants at the time of the incident.

-Police said there is no pattern of assaults in this section of the Northeast.
+Police said there is no pattern of assaults in this section of the Northeast, but neighbors are on guard.

+"i wouldn't let any of your kids outside," said one neighbor.
+"I don't want to be out here either.
+I'm not going to go out walking around until this person is caught."

 If you have any information about the suspect, you are asked contact the Special Victims Unit.